 (2) Job hunting and learn German at the same time!

-Looking for English speaking jobs in Germany was one of the most challenging things I faced in my life.
+Looking for English-speaking jobs in Germany was one of the most challenging things I faced in my life.
 If you can speak German, you would have a MUCH better chance.
 Many American companies here do not require you to read and write in German at work.
 But to communicate with your colleagues, you would need to be able to speak and understand German.
-So you would need an intermediate level of German to get those jobs.
+So, you would need an intermediate level of German to get those jobs.
 Therefore, try to improve your German as much as you can.
-Even though you are not perfect, but just be able to communicate in German will increase your chance dramatically to find a job in Germany.
+Even though you are not perfect, but just be able to communicate in German will increase your chance drastically to find a job in Germany.

 (3) Make a good connection with your professors